timorunge/aliyun-oss-downloader/README.md

       --createDestinationDir     Create the (local) destination directory if not existing --destinationDir string    The (local) destination directory -h, --help                     help for aliyun-oss-downloader
-      --marker string            The marker to start the download --maxKeys int              The amount of objects which are fetched in a single request (default 250) -r, --region string            The name of the OSS region in which you have stored your bucket (default "eu-central-1") --threads int              The amount of threads to use (default 5)
+      --ignorePattern string     The ignore pattern to exclude objects from the bucket; seperate multiple patterns via "," --marker string            The marker to start the download --maxKeys int              The amount of objects which are fetched in a single request (default 250) --prefix string            The prefix to filter objects in the bucket -r, --region string            The name of the OSS region in which you have stored your bucket (default "eu-central-1") --threads int              The amount of threads to use (default 5)